Mdanas198957/js_practice/README.md

 # js_practice
-A code Repo for Series for practicing java script
+A code Repo for Series of practicing java script